 If the PHA determines that third-party documents provided by the family are not acceptable, the PHA will explain the reason to the family and request additional documentation.
-Family/tenant non-compliance with this item, and/or any program integrity-related item, may be grounds for lease termination.

-As verification of earned income, the PHA will require the family to provide the two most current, consecutive pay stubs for anyone paid biweekly, or the four most current, consecutive pay stubs for any family members who are paid weekly.
+As verification of earned income, the PHA will require the family to provide the two most current, consecutive pay stubs for anyone paid biweekly, semi-monthly or monthly and the four most current, consecutive pay stubs for family members who are paid weekly.